Glyphack/Restaurant-Website/readme.md

 ### Prerequisites

-this website is made with django and python3 so you need to install them.It's a beeter approach if you use these with vitual enviroment.
+this website is made with django and python3 so you need to install them.It's a beter approach if you use these with vitual enviroment.

 ```
 virtualenv venv